 - Grades: All UB Law externships are 3 credits and are graded on a pass/fail basis.
 A passing grade requires complying with all placement requirements and completing all academic requirements.
 No academic component can be waived. - Hours Requirement: Students must complete 130 hours (140 for Advanced Externships) in the placement.
 Students are encouraged to work in large blocks of time and on at least two different days each week.
 All credited externship time must qualify as substantive legal work.
 Students are responsible for keeping a record of the hours spent in the field throughout the semester. - Writing Requirements: Students are required to complete 10 cumulative pages of substantive legal writing.
 Multiple documents may be used to satisfy this requirement.
 Substantive legal writing means that students must use their own legal analysis and knowledge to complete written materials and synthesize information.
-This does not include the completion of legal forms using boilerplate language. - Classroom Component: Each student who is participating in an externship must attend a classroom seminar which addresses, among other things, legal ethics and professionalism skills.
+This does not include the completion of legal forms using boilerplate language. - Classroom Component: Each student who is participating in an introductory level externship must attend a classroom seminar which addresses, among other things, legal ethics and professionalism skills.
 Students may enroll in the Attorney Practice Externship class for all placements supervised by an attorney, or the Judicial Externship class for placements with a Judge.
-UB Law also offers a specialized Public Interest Lawyering Externship seminar in the Fall and a Corporate Counsel Externship seminar in the Spring.
+UBalt Law also offers a specialized Public Interest Lawyering Externship seminar and a Corporate Counsel Externship seminar.
 Advanced Externs do not have a seminar component but must complete other course requirements. - Appropriate Placements: No student shall be assigned to a site if the Director of Externships deems that the placement would cause, or could cause, the appearance of impropriety.
-There is a strong presumption that a placement will not be approved if: (1) a parent, parent-in-law, spouse, domestic partner, offspring, sibling, or sibling-in-law is an employee, partner, or the like, (2) the supervising attorney has been in practice three or fewer years, or (3) the firm or agency has existed for three or fewer years. - Placements Must be Unpaid: No student shall be assigned to a site at which the student is now, or in the past has been, employed for compensation.
-No student may receive compensation for the work performed from the field placement.
-Neither the office in which the student completes the externship, nor a member thereof, may pay for or contribute to the tuition charged for academic credits.
-The office may pay for or contribute toward the cost of parking, mileage, and/or public transportation, but such contribution is entirely voluntary and may not exceed the parking and mileage incurred. - Conflicts of Interest: Any student employed in another law-related position during the semester must insure that all employers and externship supervisors are made aware of the student's relationship with the others and that each is satisfied that no actual or potential conflict of interest exists. - No Student Practice Licenses: Externship students do not receive Rule 19 licenses (Legal Assistance by Law Students).
+There is a strong presumption that a placement will not be approved if: (1) a parent, parent-in-law, spouse, domestic partner, offspring, sibling, or sibling-in-law is an employee, partner, or the like, (2) the supervisor has been in practice three or fewer years, or (3) the firm or agency has existed for three or fewer years. - Placements May be Paid or Unpaid: Supervisors in paid externships must sign the Paid Externship Supervisor Rider.
+Paid externships are expected to meet the same educational criteria as unpaid placements.
+In cases where a student is seeking to do a paid externship for a current or past employer, a separate approval process is required to ensure that the externship is a substantively new learning experience. - Conflicts of Interest: Any student employed in another law-related position during the semester, including Law School clinics, must ensure that all employers and supervisors are made aware of the student's relationship with the others and that each is satisfied that no actual or potential conflict of interest exists. - No Student Practice Licenses: Externship students do not receive Rule 19 licenses (Legal Assistance by Law Students).
 Externship students may not represent any client or entity before any Maryland state district, circuit, or appellate court, unless the rules of that court permit representation by someone other than a licensed attorney or a party to the case.